go-task/task/README.md

 ## Dry Run Mode

-Dry run mode (`--dry-run`) compiles and steps through each task, printing the commands that would be run without executing them.
+Dry run mode (`--dry`) compiles and steps through each task, printing the commands that would be run without executing them.
 This is useful for debugging your Taskfiles.

 ## Output syntax